Nikhil-Patil-Web/SchedAI/README.md

 6) TypeScript:

 TypeScript, a Microsoft-developed superset of JavaScript, adds static typing for enhanced code reliability.
 Offering object-oriented features, seamless JavaScript compatibility, and robust tooling support, TypeScript facilitates scalable and maintainable web development.
 Its transpilation process catches errors early, promoting a smoother development experience, while its community and ecosystem continue to thrive.

+7) React Beautiful DnD:

+React Beautiful Dnd (Drag and Drop) is a powerful and flexible library that enables seamless drag-and-drop functionality in React applications.
+Developed by Atlassian, it simplifies the implementation of complex drag-and-drop interactions, making it easy for developers to create intuitive and visually appealing user interfaces.
+At its core, React Beautiful Dnd provides a set of components and utilities that manage the state and logic of draggable and droppable elements.
+The library seamlessly integrates with React, allowing developers to build dynamic and interactive interfaces without the need for extensive manual handling of drag-and-drop events.